Timelapse of the Future: In Internet culture

 The film has caused several parody or similar videos/films to be posted on YouTube.
-One of the tracks in the soundtrack, "Ether," is used in Kevin James's satirical comedy short film CouchX. and was later used in Logo Archive Collection Company's Timelapse of the Early MGM Logos about the early logos of Metro-Goldwyn-Mayer.
-A sci-fi video game, Out There: Oceans of Time, has its title from one of the soundtrack's track "Oceans of Time."
+One of the tracks in the soundtrack, "Ether," is used in Kevin James's satirical comedy short film CouchX.
+The title of a science fiction video game, Out There: Oceans of Time, was inspired by one of the soundtrack's songs, "Oceans of Time".

 Soundtrack

 The title of the soundtrack album, The Arrow of Time, is taken from a narration in the film by Brian Cox: